Fall in Love All Over Again

 Fall in love… Ha!
-See what we did there?
+See what I did there?

-Fall, or Autumn, is a beautiful time of year for most of what’s significantly north of the equator.
-It happens to be my favorite time of year, as well!
-I may be a little biased, but Michigan has some of the most beautiful explosion of colors as soon as it consistently dips below fifty degrees.
+Fall, or Autumn, is a beautiful time of year for most of the area significantly north of the equator.
+It happens to be my favorite time of year as well!
+I may be a little biased, but Michigan has some of the most beautiful explosions of color as soon as it consistently dips below fifty degrees.

-Fall is a great time for those of us who love anything pumpkin, cooler weather, and apple orchards.
-It is also a great time to reflect upon the time we’ve spent for the past several months, as the year begins to wind down.
+Fall is a great time for those of us who love anything pumpkin-flavored, cooler weather, and apple orchards.
+It’s also a great time to reflect on the past several months since the calendar year is winding down.

-For some, you may have been married a few years, maybe you’ve been married a few months, or maybe you’re in the middle of preparing for your marriage.
+You may have been married a few years, a few months, or maybe you’re in the middle of preparing for your marriage.

 Regardless, any married person will be the first to tell you how easy it is to start to sway to the rhythm of the day-to-day symphony of wedlock.
 It’s not necessarily a bad thing, either!
-Routine and rhythm just means you are getting more and more comfortable with each other.
-You are getting more and more comfortable with the idea and implementation of actually being married.
-It’s pretty cool.
+Routine and rhythm just means you’re getting more and more comfortable with each other.
+You are getting more and more comfortable with the idea and practice of actually being married.
+It’s pretty cool!

 How to Overcome Complacency in Marriage

 If you want avoid complacency, here are some suggestions for growing closer to your partner.